-stays less or equal to 6 hours: reimbursement of actual costs (on production of supporting documents.

-- more than 6 hours up to 12 hours inclusive: 0.5 DSA; - more than 12 hours up to 24 hours inclusive: 1 DSA; - more than 24 hours up to 36 hours inclusive: 1.5 DSA; - more than 36 hours up to 48 hours inclusive: 2 DSA; - more than 48 hours up to 60 hours inclusive: 2.5 DSA, etc.
+- stays less or equal to 6 hours: reimbursement of actual costs (on production of supporting documents); - more than 6 hours up to 12 hours inclusive: 0.5 DSA; - more than 12 hours up to 24 hours inclusive: 1 DSA; - more than 24 hours up to 36 hours inclusive: 1.5 DSA; - more than 36 hours up to 48 hours inclusive: 2 DSA; - more than 48 hours up to 60 hours inclusive: 2.5 DSA, etc.

-The maximum amounts (in Euro per calendar day) accepted for each country is set out in the following table, and applicants are advised to adhere to these rates in their budget estimates10:
+The maximum amounts (in Euro per calendar day) accepted for each country are set out in the table below, and applicants are advised to adhere to these rates in their budget estimates.
+Please note that this is a general list; please check the call for proposals to find out the eligible countries for your specific call.